Moduli Space for Kink Collisions with Moving Center of Mass: Conserved momentum and reduced moduli spaces

-We can use the conserved momentum to eliminate the $\beta$ coordinate completely from the CCM.
-This brings us to a family of reduced CCMs defined on a one-dimensional moduli space $\mathcal{M}(\alpha)$ equipped with the reduced effective potential $V_{\rm red}(P,\alpha)$ labeled by the momentum $P$ \be L(\alpha) = \frac{1}{2} g_{\alpha\alpha}(\alpha) \dot{\alpha}^2 - V_{\rm red}(P, \alpha), \ee where \be V_{\rm red}(P, \alpha)= V(\alpha)+\frac{P^2}{2 g_{\beta \beta} } . \ee When $P=0$, the one-dimensional (reduced) moduli space is free of singularities.
+When $P=0$, the one-dimensional (reduced) moduli space is free of singularities.
 However, when $P\neq 0$, the reduced effective potential $V_{\rm red}$ reveals a singularity at $\alpha=0$.
 At this point, the metric function $g_{\beta\beta}$ is zero.
 Thus, such a smooth moduli space is dynamically divided into {\it two disconnected parts}, owing to the existence of the infinite potential barrier at $\alpha=0$.
 Note that there is no smooth transition to the zero momentum limit.
 There, the singularity of the reduced effective potential disappears and the whole moduli space is allowed.
 This demonstrates that the two parts of the moduli space with $\alpha>0$ and $\alpha<0$ are dynamically separated if the CoM has nonzero momentum.